Userwithaname/fin/README.md

 # Default location for installing new fonts:
 install_dir = "~/.fonts"

-# Time (in minutes) until local cache is consedered outdated:
+# Time (in minutes) until local cache is considered outdated:
 cache_timeout = 60
 ```